+The water-sharing issue is politically sensitive one, especially in five north Karnataka districts.
 The southern state is going to polls later this year.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)